 Many studies are looking at how Epstein-Barr virus (EBV) infection as well as other risk factors cause cells of the nasopharynx to become cancer.These studies may someday lead to vaccines to help prevent some cases of NPC by preventing EBV infection.

-Recent discoveries about EBV, its interaction with nasopharyngeal cells, and the immune system’s reaction to EBV have led to new blood tests that may help detect NPC early and better predict the response to treatment.These tests are now being studied in areas of the world where this cancer is common.
+Discoveries about EBV, its interaction with nasopharyngeal cells, and the immune system’s reaction to EBV have led to new blood tests, such as measuring levels of EBV DNA, that is helping to detect NPC early and being studied as a way to screen people at high risk.
+Researchers are also finding certain gene changes in the EBV that can make a person more likely to develop NPC .These questions are now being studied in areas of the world where this cancer is more common.

 Most types of radiation therapy use radiation in the form of x-rays (photons).
 Other types of radiation use protons and carbon ions to kill cancer cells.
 These are being studied, especially in China, but so far haven't been proven to be better than standard x-ray radiation.
 Some studies are also investigating proton therapy along with photon therapy.

 Doctors are also studying the best dose of radiation therapy, especially if someone has had a good response to induction (upfront) chemotherapy.
 Some studies are evaluating if a lower dose of radiation can be given if the NPC has shrunken quite a bit because chemotherapy was given first.